EZ2 System 2/31 Lottery (aka 2D Lotto)

 Initially, the studies covered draw results from July 5, 2004 to August 24, 2008.
 This is the period when drawings of EZ2 were done only once a day.
 It covers 1495 results.

-The second set of the basis of studies covered the results from August 25, 2008 up to July 29, 2009.
+The second set of the basis of studies covered the results from August 25, 2008 up to August 29, 2009.
 This is the period when drawings of EZ2 were done twice a day – one in the morning and one in the evening.
 It covers 732 results.
 Together, they make 2227 results.

-The third set would be results from July 2009 onwards, which is when the drawings of EZ2 have been done three times a day – one in the morning, one in the afternoon, and one in the evening.
+The third set would be results from August 2009 onwards, which is when the drawings of EZ2 have been done three times a day – one in the morning, one in the afternoon, and one in the evening.
 At present, the draws are done at 2:00 PM, 5:00 PM and 9:00 PM.

 The sampled data used are enough to give significant results because in Statistics, you only need 1200 sampled population to achieve a (plus-minus) ±3 margin of error.